Header Image 1

 School Placements

-As a Schools Direct Provider, we manage the school placements for your training year, alongside a university lead Masters Level training curriculum.
-This will allow you to graduate with a PGCE (QTS), accredited by St Mary's University.
+As a Lead Partner, we manage the school placement element of the course, handpicking placements in local schools, alongside a university lead Masters Level training curriculum.
+This will allow you to graduate with a PGCE (QTS), accredited by either St Mary's University or IOE, UCL’s Faculty of Education and Society depending on the subject you study.

 We offer every trainee one placement here at Orleans Park School, and a second placement at a local alliance school.
 This allows applicants to teach in the local area, minimising travel time, also allowing us to work closely with mentors to ensure quality of provision.